Vatsal09/Garage-Automation/Group10_Demo_2/3_integration_testing/README3.txt

             else
                 show default
     7 ----Enter/Exit-----
-        Manager is able to simulate the entering and exiting of a vehicle using an image uploaded with the license plate information.
-    8 ----Map-----
+        Manager is able to simulate the entering and exiting of a vehicle using an image uploaded with the license plate information if the car is in the system and resitered the system will recognize the user as a user type 1 the system will open exit turnstile as soon as the license plate reader scans the license plate and recognizes user type 1 the system will calculate the difference in enter and stay time and charge the user if the user is a guest user the system will recognize the user as user type 2 the system will open exit turnstile as soon as the license plate reader scans the license plate and recognizes user type 2 the system will charge the credit card associated with gues account based on the time of stay if the user is a cash user the system will wait for validated ticket to be entered and then open turnstile 8 ----Map-----
         Displays the occupancy of the map based on the current occupancy reading if the check map button is clicked